zhish3n/zhish3n.github.io/_posts/2019-07-25-building-a-server-side-dynamic-website-with-nodejs-jquery-and-ajax.md

 ---
 layout: post
-title:  "Adding Server-Side Dynamic Functionality to Node.js Websites"
+title:  "Building a Server-Side Dynamic Website With Node.js, jQuery, and Ajax"
 date:   2019-07-25 18:19:25 +0800
-permalink: "/adding-server-side-dynamic-functionality-to-nodejs-websites"
+permalink: "/building-a-server-side-dynamic-website-with-nodejs-jquery-and-ajax"
 description: A tutorial on how to add asynchronous server-side dynamic functionality to Node.js web applications using jQuery and Ajax.
 tags: node jquery ajax
 # permalink: /:categories/:year/:month
 ---

-In this project, we will be adding asynchronous server-side dynamic functionality to the client-side dynamic Node.js website we built in this [last project](./adding-client-side-dynamic-functionality-to-nodejs-websites).
+In this project, we will be adding asynchronous server-side dynamic functionality to the client-side dynamic Node.js website we built in this [last project](./building-a-client-side-dynamic-website-with-nodejs-and-jquery).

 Client-side asynchronous dynamic websites have the ability to perform content updates without requiring the page to be refreshed.
 The issue is that these updates are not stored across client sessions.
 This means that whenever we refresh the page, all of our content updates are lost.
 To combat this issue, we can implement server-side dynamic functionality, which is where all the data the user manipulates is stored on the server rather than on the client-side web browser.